Expat Filings

 Are French employer savings plans (PERCO, PER collectif) reportable on FBAR?

 Generally yes.
-These plans hold assets in financial accounts at French custodians and are reportable as foreign financial accounts when the aggregate value of all foreign accounts exceeds $10,000 at any point during the year.
-Form 8938 reporting may also apply depending on the plan value and whether a treaty exclusion is available.
+French employer-organized savings plans that hold financial assets in accounts at financial institutions are reportable as foreign financial accounts on FBAR when the aggregate value of all foreign financial accounts exceeds $10,000 at any point during the year.
+The exact reporting treatment depends on the structure of the specific plan.
+Form 8938 reporting may also apply, depending on the value of the plan and whether a treaty provision provides an exclusion.

 How are 401(k) distributions taxed when I live in France?